ovity/octotree/README.md

 _Note: GitHub Enterprise is not supported on Safari._

-After installing Octotree Plus, navigate to a GitHub Enterprise domain.
-Right-click Octotree extension icon in the browser bar and select "Enable Octotree Plus on this domain".
-The page should refresh and Octotree Plus sidebar should show.
-Alternatively, you can disable by selecting "Disable Octotree Plus on this domain".
+After installing Octotree Plus, navigate to a your GitHub Enterprise URL.
+Right-click the Octotree Plus icon in the browser bar (see the image below) and select "Enable Octotree Plus on this domain".
+The page should refresh and Octotree Plus sidebar should show up.
+Alternatively, you can disable Octotree Plus on a domain by selecting "Disable Octotree Plus on this domain".

 ![GitHub Enterprise](docs/plus-ghe.png)